vercel/next.js/docs/advanced-features/error-handling.md

 Having a 500 page in your application does not show specific errors to the app user.

+You can also use [404 page](/docs/advanced-features/custom-error-page#404-page) to handle specific runtime error like `file not found`.

 ## Handling Client Errors

 React [Error Boundaries](https://reactjs.org/docs/error-boundaries.html) is a graceful way to handle a JavaScript error on the client so that the other parts of the application continue working.
 In addition to preventing the page from crashing, it allows you to provide a custom fallback component and even log error information.